oktadev/spring-boot-microservices-example/OKTA.md

 openssl rsa -in rsatest.priv.pem -pubout > rsatest.pub.pem
 ```

-After copying (or generating), both `rsatest.priv.pem` and `rsatest.pub.pem` files should be in `edge-service/src/main/resources`.
+After copying (or generating), both `rsatest.priv.pem` and `rsatest.pub.pem` files should be in
+`edge-service/src/main/resources`.

 ## Add Juiser to the Beer Catalog Service

-[Juiser](https://github.com/juiser/juiser) is a small Java library that automates token authentication during an HTTP request.
-In this example, Juiser
+[Juiser](https://github.com/juiser/juiser) is a small Java library that automates token authentication during an HTTP
- reads the `X-Forwarded-User` header and creates a Spring Security `User` object for you.
+request.
+In this example, Juiser reads the `X-Forwarded-User` header and creates a Spring Security `User` for you.

-In order for Juiser to read the JWT sent by Stormpath's Zuul support, you'll need to copy the public key (`rsatest.pub.pem`) from
+For Juiser to read the JWT sent by Stormpath's Zuul support, you need to copy the public key (`rsatest.pub.pem`) from
 `edge-service/src/main/resources` to `beer-catalog-service/src/main/resources`.
-Then add the following dependencies to the
+Then add the following dependencies to
-Beer Catalog Service's `pom.xml`.
+the Beer Catalog Service's `pom.xml`.

 ```xml
 <properties>